Introduction to MySQL Innodb_buffer_pool_size

 - Sharing a similar buffer pool, it is used for ‘Indices caching.’

-- The modified or sat dirty data resides in the ‘Buffering’ before it is blushed.
+- The modified or dirty data remains buffered before it is flushed.

 - InnoDB buffer pool also stores internal structures like row locks or Hash Index.